 The programme will be taught in English, but the French instructors will be happy to speak in French to participants in certain occasions.

 The new website for the next year is generally launched before the new year eve.
-The #typeparis19 programme will take place between 10 June 2019 and 13 July 2019.
-To don’t miss the 14 March 2019 application deadline, subscribe to our mailing list!
+The #typeparis20 programme will take place between mid June 2020 and mid July 2020 (precise dates tbc).
+To don’t miss the 14 March 2020 application deadline, subscribe to our mailing list!

 How long is the programme and how much time will be spent in class?

 The TypeParis programme will last during 5 intensive weeks comprising of 160 in-class hours.
 Classes meet from 9:00 to 20:00 in 3 to 5 hours sessions, with open studio time in between.
 Instructors will deliver 340 hours of instruction during the 5 weeks.